 While the night is filled with DJ’s and dance music, the crown jewel of the evening is the famed Waltz at Midnight when all guests are invited to waltz with their partners on the main floor.
 Written and composed exclusively for the VMB, the waltz is performed live by a chamber orchestra featuring members from the Oregon Symphony, Vancouver Symphony, Oregon Ballet Symphony, Portland Columbia Orchestra, and Portland Opera.

 The Paramount Hotel is located two blocks from the Portland Art Museum in downtown.
-For the discounted price rate and reservation instructions, please go to the information link.
-Book now as rooms available at the discounted rate are limited!
+Information on the discounted rates will be made available February 2021.

 The Jupiter Hotel and their second location.
 Jupiter NEXT, are offering VMB guests a 20% discount on all rooms!
 Both hotels are next to each other and a quick 8 minute drive from the Portland Art Museum – located on the opposite side of the Willamette River.
-For discount information please go to the information link.
-Book now as this hotel does sell out fast!
+Information on the discounted rates will be made available February 2021.

 Held the night before the Ball, the Meet & Greet is a low-key cocktail meet up.
 An opportunity for out-of-towners and locals alike to relax and mingle together before the big night.
 Location TBD.
 Updates will be made available in March.